jasonwmcswain/pdf-mergician/.github/README.md

 # GitHub Actions Workflows

-This directory contains CI/CD workflows for the `merge-pdf` project.
+This directory contains CI/CD workflows for the `pdf-mergician` project.

 ## Workflows